YOUR BASKET

 • Pinot Grigio

-Usually, Prosecco is produced in the Charmat method (Metodo Martinotti in Italian), which is also called the tank method.
-In this method, the wine is mixed with sugar and yeast in a pressure tank made of stainless steel.
+Usually, Prosecco is produced using the Charmat method (metodo Martinotti in Italian), also known as the tank method.
+In this method, the wine is mixed with sugar and yeast in a stainless-steel pressure tank.

 The fizz comes from fermentation in a closed system, where carbon dioxide dissolves into the wine as it can’t escape.
-As fermentation occurs and sugar converts to alcohol and CO2, the yeast is filtered and then removed.
-The CO2-infused wine is transferred to bottles and the Prosecco is corked.
+As fermentation proceeds, sugar is converted to alcohol and CO₂, and the yeast is filtered out.
+The CO₂-infused wine is transferred to bottles, and the Prosecco is corked.

 The length of time allowed for fermentation affects the resulting quality of the Prosecco.
-Longer fermentation generally translates to better preservation of aromas as well as bubbles that last longer.
+Longer fermentation generally results in better aroma preservation and longer-lasting bubbles.

 What Does Prosecco Taste Like?

-Generally, Prosecco is known for being crisp and aromatic, with a freshness of aroma that feels light in the mouth.
+Generally, Prosecco is known for being crisp and aromatic, with a light, refreshing aroma.
 Descriptions often describe notes of green apple, pear, apricot, and white peach.

-Is Prosecco Sparkling Wine Sweet or Is Prosecco a Dry Sparkling Wine?
+Is Prosecco Sparkling Wine Sweet or Is It Dry?

-Prosecco wine can be sweet or dry, depending on the amount of sugar added during the production process.
+Prosecco can be sweet or dry, depending on the amount of sugar added during production.
 The following terms are typically used to describe the sweetness or dryness of a bottle of Prosecco:

-• Extra Brut: This is very dry and not sweet
+• Extra Brut – very dry, not sweet

-• Brut: This is slightly sweeter than Extra Brut
+• Brut – slightly sweeter than Extra Brut

 How Is Prosecco Usually Drunk?

-Like other sparkling white wines, Prosecco is best served chilled.
-It’s usually consumed unmixed as an apéritif, something that is served before a meal.
-Common cocktails including Prosecco are Bellinis, Spritz cocktails, and Mimosas.
+Like other sparkling white wines, Prosecco is best served chilled, between 6 and 8°C (43–46°F).
+It’s usually consumed unmixed as an apéritif.
+Common cocktails include Bellinis, Spritz cocktails, and Mimosas.

 Are There English Equivalents to Prosecco?

 Often, people don’t associate delicious sparkling wine with English production.
-Well, at Bolney Wine Estate we’ve been making quality sparkling wine in our Sussex vineyards in the traditional method.
-Over the past 50 years, we’ve garnered a string of awards for our range of white, rosé, and unique red sparkling wines.
+But at Bolney Wine Estate, we’ve been making quality sparkling wine in our Sussex vineyards for over 50 years using the traditional method.
+We’ve earned a string of awards for our range of white, rosé, and unique red sparkling wines.